simonneutert/pizza-dough-calculator/README.md

 This project is not much more than a cheap rip-off from [Städler Made](https://www.stadlermade.com) has undeniabely one of THE BEST recipes for pizza dough's on their website!

 Please, visit their page and take a look around before continuing here, they really deserve it!
+All the following text/recipe/howto content is a copy taken from: https://www.stadlermade.com/pizza-calculator/ (2022-09-23)

+**It's the guys from Städler who deserve all the credits!**

 > Imitation is the sincerest form of flattery that mediocrity can pay to greatness.
 > \- Oscar Wilde.